-The Science of Color in Marketing
+The Science of Color in Marketing and Advertising

 We see colors around us all the time, but do we consciously pay attention to them?
 Our brains have many hidden associations with color.
 Very often, those associations are beneath our awareness, but they have a strong impact on our decisions and emotions.

-- What color to avoid in sales meetings.
+- What to wear in sales meetings.

-- How to choose the right colors for marketing materials.
+- How to design your marketing materials.

 - How to avoid making costly mistakes in product design.